vectorlang/vector/docs/language-tutorial.md

 ####2.9.3 pfor

 Although not exactly a higher order function like map and reduce, pfor is another feature of Vector that abstracts away some of the complexities in GPU programming.
-It works exactly the same
+It works exactly the same as the regular for statement except that the computation will be performed on the GPU - hence, the syntax remains identitcal to the regular for.
+Here is a simple example of the pfor:

+void pfor_example()
+{
+    int arr[1000, 2];
+    scale := 2;

+    pfor (i in 0:len(arr, 0), j in 0:len(arr, 1))
+        arr[i, j] = 2 * i + j;
+}